Compressed sensing-based SARS-CoV-2 pool testing: Viral Detection in Pooled Tests

+for some constant $C$ independent of $\e,\x,\y$ and $\sol$.
+Other compressed sensing recovery approaches (BPDN-like and LASSO) also achieve this but the constants are linked to the parameters and not necessarily good enough.
+Also, the rLASSO with $\ell_1$-norms in \cite{petersen2022robust} has this property but there the parameter depends on the sparsity.

-where $\|\wVec\|_1:=\sum_{m=1}^M |w_m|$.
-In \cite{NNLAD} we showed that for certain matrices $\AMat$ the convex NNLAD approach indeed is sparsity promoting and allows for an estimate of the form $\norm{\xVec-\xVec^\#}_1\leq C\norm{\eVec}_1$, for some constant $C$ independent on $\eVec,\xVec,\yVec$ and $\xVec^\#$.
-Finally, given a certain threshold $\epsilon$ one declares the individual $n$ to be infected if $x^\#_n>\epsilon$.
-If the noise level $\norm{\eVec}_1$ is small enough, this method will guarantee that these are exactly the infected individuals.
-Thus, in this sense compressed sensing gives a non-adaptive testing procedure which provably finds $S$ infected individuals among $N$ with the scaling-optimal number of tests, and small errors would have no effect on the test result.
-The guarantees in \cite{NNLAD} follow from a self-regularization feature in the non-negative case which has been worked out already for other cases, like the non-negative least squares in \cite{NNLS_first}.
+Finally, given a certain threshold $\epsilon$ one declares the individual $n$ to be infected if $\hat{x}_j>\epsilon$, for small $\epsilon>0$.
+If the noise level $\norm{\e}_1$ is small enough, this method will guarantee that these are exactly the infected individuals.
+Thus, in this sense compressed sensing gives a non-adaptive testing procedure which provably finds $k$ infected individuals among $n$ with the scaling-optimal number of tests, and small errors would have no effect on the test result.
+The guarantees in \cite{petersen2021efficient} follow from a self-regularization feature in the non-negative case which has been worked out already for other cases, like the non-negative least squares in \cite{kueng2018robust}.
+Note that a comprehensive comparative study of the performance of NNLAD vis-a-vis other traditional compressed sensing algorithm was conducted in \cite{petersen2021efficient}.

+The take home message of this section is that we suggested a quasi-optimal pooling procedure with an efficient noise-robust recovery algorithm.
+This is a more practical setup that can be implemented in a straight forward way at a medical lab doing COVID testing.
+In particular, for the measurement matrix/design we trade-off optimal scaling with easy of use; while for the decoder, i.e. NNLAD, we trade-off ease of decoding for noise robustness (when compared to COMP) and for no parameter tuning (when compared to many compressing decoders).